SapitoSucio/froggo-guides/docs/script_commands.md

 > NOTE:\
 > You need to attach the RID before the timer _before_ you start it to
 > get a player-attached timer.
-Otherwise it'll stay a NPC timer (no effect).
+Otherwise it`ll stay a NPC timer (no effect).

 If the player that is attached to the `npctimer` logs out, the "OnTimerQuit:" event label of that NPC will be triggered, so you can do the appropriate cleanup (the player is still attached when this event is triggered).

-The '`setnpctimer`' command will explicitly set the timer to a given tick.
+The ``setnpctimer`` command will explicitly set the timer to a given tick.
-'`getnpctimer`' provides timer information.
+``getnpctimer`` provides timer information.
 Its parameter defines what type:

     0 - Will return the current tick count of the timer.
     1 - Will return 1 if there are remaining "OnTimer**<ticks\>**:" labels in the